eclipse-sumo/sumo/docs/web/docs/Tutorials/OSMWebWizard.md

 The OSM Web Wizard offers one of the easiest solutions to start with SUMO.
-Based on a selection of an openstreetmap map excerpt, you will be able to configure a randomized traffic demand and run and visualize the scenario in the [SUMO-GUI](../SUMO-GUI.md).
-This tutorial will guide you step by step from the selection of the map excerpt over defining the traffic demand through running and visualizing the scenario in the SUMO-GUI.
+Based on a selection of an openstreetmap map excerpt, you will be able to configure a randomized traffic demand and run and visualize the scenario in the [sumo-gui](../sumo-gui.md).
+This tutorial will guide you step by step from the selection of the map excerpt over defining the traffic demand through running and visualizing the scenario in the sumo-gui.

 # Requirements